sassoftware/sas-studio-custom-steps/DQ - Surviving Record/README.md

 ## Change Log

 * Version 2.0 (24JUL2023)
-    * Using the standard macro %DQSURVR
+    * Using the SAS-supplied Autocall macro %DQSURVR

 * Version 1.0 (19MAY2022)
     * Initial version